MartindeFrutos/Physics-Informed-Neural-Networks-for-Direct-and-Inverse-Fluid-Flow-Problems/README.md

 Please note that further instructions or details for each experiment may be provided within their respective folders.

 Feel free to explore the code and adapt it to your own needs.
-If you have any questions or encounter any issues, please don't hesitate to contact the project author.
+If you have any questions or encounter any issues, please don't hesitate to contact the project author, martindefrutos2015@gmail.com